Relationship Needs: Polyamory & Casual Sex

 Significance and Hierarchy

 Clients often want polyamorous relationships because they lose lovers to richer, better looking, more confident, or physically fit partners and they want to feel Significant by having multiple partners.
 This inevitably fails.
-They feel overwhelmingly diminished when partners reveal other sexual experiences or dump them, which happens more frequently in proportion to the number of partners.
+They feel overwhelmingly diminished when partners reveal other sexual experiences or move on, which happens more frequently in proportion to the number of partners.
 If the relationship lasts more than a month, a break damages the sense of personal significance and provides negative return on the experience, unless the partner is perceived as low value, but this undermines self worth in a different way.
 Thus polyamory as a means to gain significance is a short term game with long term failure.
-The lesson learned from individuals driven to be significant is that stable, monogamous relationships with someone they admire is the best option to meet the need for significance.
-The more partners they have, the higher the probability of damaging their significance.
+The lesson learned from individuals driven to be significant is that a stable, monogamous relationship with someone they admire is the best option to meet the need for significance.
+The more partners they have, the higher the probability of damaging their significance even if they are at the tope of their respective wealth or looks hierarchy.

 Sexual Growth